moby/moby/experimental/userns.md

 If numeric IDs are provided, translation back to valid user or group names will occur so that the subordinate uid and gid information can be read, given these resources are name-based, not id-based.
-If the numeric ID information provided does not exist as entries in `/etc/passwd` or `/etc/group`, dameon startup will fail with an error message.
+If the numeric ID information provided does not exist as entries in `/etc/passwd` or `/etc/group`, daemon startup will fail with an error message.

 *An example: starting with default Docker user management:*